Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

     Unlike before, where autotiles were a specific kind of tiles, terrains are only a set of properties assigned to atlas tiles.
-These properties are then used by a dedicated TileMap painting mode that selects tiles featuring terrain data in a smart way.
+These properties are then used by a dedicated LayeredTileMap painting mode that selects tiles featuring terrain data in a smart way.
 This means any terrain tile can be either painted as terrain or as a single tile, like any other.